mathigon/textbooks/content/circles-and-pi/content.md

 This is a particular issue when trying to create maps.
 Earth has a curved, 3-dimensional surface, but every printed map has to be flat and 2-dimensional.
-This means that Geographers have to cheat – by stretching or squishing certain areas.
+This means that Geographers have to cheat: by stretching or squishing certain areas.

 Here you can see few different types of maps, called __projections__.
 Try moving the red square, and watch what this area _actually_ looks like on a globe:

-    .frame.fill

-{.todo} COMING SOON: Interactive Map Projections
+    .sphere-maps
+      x-select.tabs
+        .projection Robinson
+        .projection Cylindrical
+        .projection Mercator
+        .projection Mollweide
+      .map-body
+        .left
+          svg.sphere-map(width=240 height=240 viewBox="0 0 240 280")
+            path.outline
+            path.grid
+            path.land
+            path.map-select
+        .right
+          svg.sphere-map#projection(width=440 height=280 viewBox="0 0 440 280")
+            path.outline
+            path.grid
+            path.land
+            rect.map-select(x="-24" y="-24" width=48 height=48 style="cursor: move")
+          p.caption As you move the square on the map, notice how the size and shape of the #[em actual] area changes on the 3-dimensional globe. x-gesture(target="#projection" slide="50, 20")

 ---
 > id: sphere-surface

-{.todo} COMING SOON: Sphere Surface Area proof

-    // In this section we'll try to derive a formula

-    // Just like cylinder and cone before, we can approximate a sphere using a
-    // polyhedron with lots of faces.
-As we add more faces, the approximation
-    // starts to look more and more like a sphere.
+To find the surface area of a sphere, we can once again approximate it using a different shape – for example a polyhedron with lots of faces.
+As the number of faces increases, the polyhedron starts to look more and more like a sphere.

+{.todo} COMING SOON: Sphere Surface Area Proof

     // If we connect the small polygons to the center of the sphere, we get
     // lots of small pyramids pointing inwards.
 The diagram shows one of these pyramids
     // in red.
 The height of each pyramid is the [[radius|diameter]] of the sphere.